Shraflub28/QR-CODE-system/README.md

 ### Orders not updating in real-time
 - Check browser console for WebSocket errors
 - Verify Supabase real-time is enabled for the `orders` table

+### Analytics not showing data
+- Run `setup_employee_shifts.sql` migration
+- Ensure you have orders in the selected date range
+- Check that triggers are enabled in Supabase
 - Ensure network allows WebSocket connections

 ## License